wsacin/kafka-paperplane/README.md

         group_id='',
             # (Optional) Notifiers with the the same id will receive
             # notifications in a round-robin manner.
-        persist_messages=False,
+        database_strategy=None,
+            # (Optional) Object that dictates what
-            # (Optional) if True, received notifications
+            # storage backend which the notifications
-            # will be persisted on a local instance of
+            # will be persisted.
+If None, PaperPlane will
-            # a given database.
+            # not persist.
     )